aaronbloomfield/ccc/hws/btcparser/index.md

 ### Languages

 In theory, this can be implemented in any language.
 In practice, though, it needs to be a language that the auto-graders can compile and run, and that the skeleton code is written for.
-Three languages that can currently be used: C (using `gcc`), C++ (using `g++`), Java (using OpenJDK 11), and Python (using Python 3.6.x).
-If you want to use a different language, let's have a chat about it, as it will take some time to ensure that the grading system can handle it and also to generate the skeleton code.
+Four languages that can currently be used: C (using `gcc`), C++ (using `g++`), Java (using OpenJDK 11), and Python (using Python 3.6.x).
+If you want to use a different language, let's have a chat about it, as it will take some time to ensure that the grading system can handle it.

 This assignment specifically is intended for you to use the default packages that come with the given programming language.
 In particular, you may NOT use any cryptocurrency specific libraries (such as the Bitcoin libraries).
 However, you are welcome to -- and probably should -- use any JSON libraries.

 ### Provided files

 We have a number of files of the blockchain itself.
-Blockchain block counting is indexed from 0 (the genesis block), so a file that contains the first 10 blocks will hold blocks 0-9.
+Blockchain block counting is indexed from 0 (the genesis block), so a file that contains the first 10 blocks will contain blocks 0-9.

-- Files with single blocks
-    - [blk00000-b0.blk](blk00000-b0.blk) is block 0, the genesis block
-    - [blk00000-b29664.blk](blk00000-b29664.blk) is block 29,664, the first block with a compactSize unsigned integer that takes up more than one byte -- this may help you ensure you are reading those values in properly
-    - A number of individual block files to help you ensure that the Merkle tree hashes are computed properly; see below for their purpose.
-Those block files are blocks [170](blk00000-b170.blk), [546](blk00000-b546.blk), [586](blk00000-b586.blk), [26,816](blk00000-b26816.blk), [2812](blk00000-b2812.blk), [49,820](blk00000-b49820.blk), and [53,066](blk00000-b53066.blk)
 - Files with multiple blocks
     - [blk00000-f10.blk](blk00000-f10.blk) (2.3 Kb) contains the first 10 blocks
     - [blk00000-f100.blk](blk00000-f100.blk) (24 Kb) contains the first 100 blocks
     - blk00000.blk (125 Mb) contains the first 119,341 Bitcoin blocks.
 Due to this file's size, it is not kept in this repository, but can be found on Collab in the Resources tool
+- Files with single blocks
+    - [blk00000-b0.blk](blk00000-b0.blk) is block 0, the genesis block
+    - [blk00000-b29664.blk](blk00000-b29664.blk) is block 29,664, the first block with a compactSize unsigned integer that takes up more than one byte -- this may help you ensure you are reading those values in properly; see below for details on where that value is in the block
+    - A number of individual block files to help you ensure that the Merkle tree hashes are computed properly; see below for their purpose.
+Those block files are blocks [170](blk00000-b170.blk), [546](blk00000-b546.blk), [586](blk00000-b586.blk), [26,816](blk00000-b26816.blk), [2812](blk00000-b2812.blk), [49,820](blk00000-b49820.blk), and [53,066](blk00000-b53066.blk)
 - Helper programs
     - [check_genesis_json.py](check_genesis_json.py.html) ([src](check_genesis_json.py)) will help you ensure that your JSON output is correct -- see the comments in the file for a description of how to use it
     - [change_byte.py](change_byte.py.html) ([src](change_byte.py)) will help with checking for blockchain errors -- see below for how to use it